Personal Recipes & Bookmarklet Manual

 e.g. Can substitute whole wheat flour for rye flour, and raisins for currants.

-The major ingredients in the recipe are selected from a drop-down list.
+The major ingredients in the recipe are selected from a drop-down list that appears as you enter the ingredient.
 This field accepts as many Ingredients as you need to enter.
 Click on Additional Information below for instructions on how to enter data.

 This section includes information on adding ingredients.
 To be consistent with the way EYB indexes recipes, you should read and be familiar with it before starting to index: